• Skip to content

 The Takeaway

-If you have high blood pressure, diabetes, high blood sugar levels or even Lyme disease, stevia may be a great option for you.
-However, other people with low blood pressure or adrenal dysfunction may want to avoid this sweetener.
+If you have high blood pressure, diabetes, high blood sugar levels, or even Lyme disease, stevia may be a great option for you.
+However, other people with health concerns like low blood pressure or adrenal dysfunction may want to avoid this sweetener.

-If you haven’t read Hashimoto’s Protocol yet, you may wish to pick up a copy!
-In it, you will find more detail on how to take away foods that may be harming you, as well as what you should add back in, that will nourish you back to good health!
+If you haven’t read my book Hashimoto’s Protocol yet, you may wish to pick up a copy!
+In it, you will find more on how to take away foods that may be harming you, as well as what you should add back in, to nourish yourself back to good health!
 (If you’ve been reacting to stevia, definitely take note of the Adrenal Recovery Protocol, as adrenal issues may be at the root of your reaction!)

 As always, I wish you well on your journey to better health!